Today’s rates for a wide range of commercial property and loan types.

 HUD 223(f) Loans

-Fixed-Rate, Non-Recourse Loans for Multifamily Acquisitions and Refinancing
+Fixed-Rate, Non-Recourse HUD Multifamily Loans for Acquisitions and Refinancing

 In today's market, the HUD 223(f) loan is one of the most cost-effective methods to purchase or refinance a multifamily property.
 In recent years, the 223f program has become increasingly popular due to the fact that it offers long loan terms, high leverage, and competitive interest rates.
 On top of that, 223(f) loans are also non-recourse.
 Despite that, many investors and developers still believe that the HUD 223(f) loan is just for affordable properties or non-profits.

 2023 HUD/FHA 223(f) Loan Terms and Requirements